powernsx/powernsx.github.io/dlr.md

 edgeSummary       : edgeSummary
 ```

-With the DLR deploy an administrator can use `Get-NsxLogicalRouter PowerNSX` to retrieve the edge.
-Storing it in a variable will allow traversal of the XML object.
+With the DLR deployed an administrator can use `Get-NsxLogicalRouter PowerNSX` to retrieve the LogicalRouter object.
+Storing it in a variable will allow inspection of the resulting object.

 ```
-$dlr = Get-NsxLogicalRouter PowerNSX
+PowerCLI C:\> $dlr = Get-NsxLogicalRouter PowerNSX PowerCLI C:\> $dlr.interfaces.interface
-PowerCLI C:\> $Dlr.interfaces.interface

 label           : 138900000002/vNic_2